-This is probably going to be one of the toughest posts I write and I am not entirely sure where it’s going to go, so bare with me.
+This is probably going to be one of the toughest posts I write and I am not entirely sure where it’s going to go, so bear with me.

 Its time to delve into my complicated history with food, health and my eating disorder.